rks101/eglinux/README.md

 PART-1

 ## ls -lrt
 Every time you open a terminal or shell, the first command you should check out is to list all files and directories (ls) in a long (l) and reverse (r) order of time (t) updated.
-Do compare this output with various other outputs from ls options.
+Do compare this output with various other outputs from the `ls` options.
 Also, this command helps to see permissions and who touched what files recently.
 ```
 ls -lrt
 ```